+PHILOSOPHY

-This year, the IAST is also looking for Research Fellows for four research projects on governance, the impact of digital technology on society, evolutionary economics and managerial economics. www.iast.fr/applications
+This year, the IAST is also looking for Research Fellows for four research projects on governance, the impact of digital technology on society, evolutionary economics and managerial

+www.iast.fr/applications

+economics.

+UPCOMING DISTINGUISHED LECTURE IN THE SOCIAL SCIENCES

+Globalization and the changing nature of families EMMANUEL TODD - INED PARIS

+In French with live English translation

+Time: 18:00 to 20:00

+Public lectures open to all

-19 UPCOMING DISTINGUISHED LECTURE IN THE SOCIAL SCIENCES Globalization and the changing nature of families EMMANUEL TODD - INED PARIS Emmanuel Todd will speak about the way in which the forces of globalization are changing the structure of human families in different regions of the world.
+Emmanuel Todd will speak about the way in which the forces of globalization are changing the structure of human families in different regions of the world.
 He has previously argued that family structure, and particularly the relationship of parents to children and of siblings to each others, has profound implications for the receptiveness of individuals to political ideologies emphasizing liberty and equality.
 Changing family structures can therefore expect to impact future ideologies.

 Amphithéâtre CUJAS - Université Toulouse 1 Capitole 2 rue des Puits-Creusés - 31000 Toulouse